szilvia-csernus/community-transport/README.md

     ```

 In both the local development environment and the deployed database, I first created the Superuser as the first user of the site.
-I had to manually give Superuser the superpowers by manually calling SQL commands.
+I had to manually give Superuser the superpowers by executing SQL commands.
 The program is designed such that only an admin can approve any person joining the site so the first person has to be "approved" outside the normal ways.
 Both in the local postgresql database or in ElephantSQL, I had to run the followings:
 ```
 UPDATE member SET is_admin=True, approved=True WHERE id=1;
 UPDATE approval SET status='approved' WHERE id=1;